Pear Crisp Cheesecake combines sweet, cinnamon cheesecake with a layer of pear crisp for a fantastic fall dessert!

 Bake 15 minutes.
 Set aside to cool slightly.

 To make the filling:

-Place cream cheese and sugar in a large mixing bowl.
+Place the cream cheese and sugar in a large mixing bowl.
 Using an electric mixer on medium speed, beat until combined and smooth.
-Add eggs, one at a time, mixing well after each addition.
-Mix in vanilla and cinnamon.
-Mix in sour cream.
+Add the eggs, one at a time, mixing well after each addition.
+Mix in the vanilla and cinnamon.
+Mix in the sour cream.

-Pour batter over partially baked crust.
+Pour the batter over the partially baked crust.
 Spread evenly.
 Set aside while you prepare the topping.